The Board confirm we are fully compliant with all the requirements of the Companies Act 2014 as well as those of The Charities Regulatory Authority.

 The festival has a rigorous financial procedure detailed below.
 Accounts are audited annually.

-A reserves policy was agreed at the last AGM to allow CAF to plan effectively, to ensure that all commitments can be met and to allow the continued development of the festival.
+A reserves policy is in place which will allow CAF to plan effectively, to ensure that all commitments can be met and to allow the continued development of the festival.

 It is a priority of the board that the agreed strategic objectives of the organisation underpin the artistic direction of CAF and ensure continuity of this vision in succession planning for the Executive.

 Niamh joined the board in August 2019.
 She previously served on the Board of the Abbey Theatre for 4 years and was a member of the Gender Equality sub-committee.
 She worked as the head of costume in the Abbey for 11 years, where she started a successful hire business.
 Outside of this she has worked extensively as a freelance designer.
 She was the recipient of the Clore Leadership Scholarship in 2018/19 and is now working as a producer on the Púca Festival.

 Roisin Lawlor – Company Secretary